sds89ufdg/playlist-copier/README.md

 Playlist M3U files were created by exporting a playlist from Swinian, I've not tested any other playlist, but as its just a M3U it should be ok, YMMV.

-Problem: how to get audio files onto a USB device for the car, without having to manually copy files or worry about the problem of ALAC files not being supported on BMWs.
-Or some VWs don't support FLAC, so you could change the ffmpeg command for instance.
+Problem: how to get audio files onto a USB device for the car, without having to manually copy files or worry about the problem of ALAC files not being supported by BMW.
+Or some VW units don't support FLAC, so you could change the ffmpeg command for instance for whatever you or just a new function.

 ### Dependencies